George’s Gateway Club at Lake Tahoe

-This has always been one of my favorite photos of George's Gateway Club because it sets the time in casino history so well.
+This has always been one of my favorite photos of George’s Gateway Club because it captures a moment in casino history so well, emphasizing the building’s connection to Lake Tahoe’s past.
 The cars show their age, and the simple fact that you could park right next to the building is significant to me.
-The early '50s presented a simpler way of life -...
-Continue Reading →
+The early … Read more

 The Tahoe Village

-I always thought the photos of the Tahoe Village were cool with it's rounded shape and lots of windows to watch the snow while you had a beer after your shift.
-The building had a number of names from its inception in 1945 as the Tahoe Village with Mickey Wood financing.
-Bert Riddick was one...
-Continue Reading →
+I always thought the photos of the Tahoe Village were cool, especially its distinctive rounded shape and numerous windows that invite curiosity and admiration, making you imagine watching the snow with a beer after your shift.
+The building had several names from its inception in 1945, including Tahoe Village, financed by Mickey Wood.
+Bert Riddick … Read more

 Where has the Time Gone?

 Photo Courtesy (William Pettite) The last time I posted, there was a lot of snow around my car.
 No more than there was in the picture of the old Christmas Tree casino at Mt.
 Rose in Reno, but a lot.
-It's 107 degrees in Scottsdale, Arizona right now.
-I'm comfortable.
-In the picture above, June...
-Continue Reading →
+It’s 107 degrees in Scottsdale, Arizona, right now.
+I’m comfortable.
+In the picture above, June … Read more

 Harrah’s 30-years Ago